pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 The application class below extends the library class ``ApplicationWithPersistencePolicies``, which constructs the event stores and persistence policies we need.
 The supertype has a policy to persist snapshots whenever they are taken.
-It als has as a policy to persist the events of entities whenever they are published.
+It also has as a policy to persist the events of entities whenever they are published.

 Below, the example entity repository ``example_repository`` is constructed from library class